kolkhis/prolug-coursework/automation-engineering/unit2/u2lab.md

 As you’re interacting with the OS, are there any observations you have about how the scripts are set up, their structure and their output.
 Is there anything you would add for your scripts?

-- Maybe we could add some command-line options.
+- **Answer:** Maybe we could add some command-line options.
 Instead of manually needing to go in and set the shell to a different one, we could allow the user to pass in an argument and search for that.
   Something like: